dolr-ai/content-moderation/src_deploy/README.md

 # Content Moderation Server

-A FastAPI server for content moderation using BigQuery vector search.
+A FastAPI server for content moderation using BigQuery vector search and LLM classification.

 ## Overview

 This server provides a REST API for classifying text content into moderation categories.
-It uses BigQuery vector search to find similar examples and construct a system prompt for classification.
-In the current version, the server uses a simple majority voting from similar examples as a placeholder for LLM-based classification.
+It uses BigQuery vector search to find similar examples and constructs a RAG-enhanced prompt for an LLM to perform classification.
+The server supports both synchronous and asynchronous classification methods for better performance.

 ## Features

 - REST API for content moderation
+- OpenAI API-compatible integration with LLM and embedding models
 - Configurable parameters through environment variables
 - BigQuery vector search for finding similar examples
+- Dynamic fallback to random embeddings if embedding service is unavailable
+- Mock LLM responses if LLM service is unavailable
+- Async support for better performance and concurrency
 - GCS integration for embeddings and prompts storage
 - Docker-ready deployment
-- Designed for easy integration with future LLM support
+- Graceful error handling and service degradation

 ## Requirements